 Reassure, give extra hugs, and show your kids how you’re helping to keep your family safe from the coronavirus pandemic — washing your hands, wearing a face mask in public, cleaning more frequently, and having emergency supplies.
 You can also share how they can help keep their friends safe by keeping their distance when they play outside.

 This is also a great time to pray together, give fears to God, and ask for comfort and protection.

 Offer crayons and paper.
 Some children may not want to talk about something scary they’re thinking about, but it might be easier for them to draw about it.
 Children’s counselors frequently use this technique, which we also find helpful at the Child-Friendly Spaces we set up after disasters.

 Tip #5: Give them a way to help.

 Mister Rogers talked on his show about how his mother told him to “Look for the helpers.
 You can always find people helping.”
 Children may be reassured to see emergency aid workers and good Samaritans helping people in need.

-Learn what World Vision is doing to respond to the new coronavirus in the video below, where World Vision child protection expert Bill Forbes also offers insights on how to create a meaningful experience for children during the COVID-19 pandemic and what the world’s vulnerable children will soon face because of the virus.
+Learn what World Vision is doing to respond to the coronavirus pandemic in the video below, where World Vision child protection expert Bill Forbes also offers insights on how to create a meaningful experience for children during the COVID-19 pandemic and what the world’s vulnerable children are facing because of the virus.

-Another resource for how to talk to your kids about the coronavirus:
+Another resource for how to talk to kids about the coronavirus: